 On December 6, 1964, Rudolph the Red-Nosed Reindeer aired for the first time on television.
 The iconic stop-motion movie has become the world’s longest-running and highest-rated holiday television special.
-In keeping with its long-standing yuletide tradition of offering a risk-analysis parody based on a classic holiday tale, Lockton (Mylo's parent company) presents Rudolph the Risky Reindeer.
+In keeping with its long-standing yuletide tradition of offering a risk-analysis parody based on a classic holiday tale, our friends at Lockton present Rudolph the Risky Reindeer.

 Even though everything in Christmas Town appears to be holly and jolly, there is still a tremendous amount of risk that needs to be considered.

 You'll travel through the Island of Misfit Toys in search of safety from the Abominable Snowman and battle a snowstorm to make sure that the Christmas presents stay safe on Santa’s sleigh!